raghnall6402/Adam-John-Map-Generator/README.md

 # Project Title: Random Game Map Generator

+Adam Update: The map generator now has the ability to generate random pools of water.
+I have also implemented a slider that can be used to choose the insensity of the water.
+The slider basically just increases/decreases the chance that a water pool will be spawned, and how big the pool will be.
+The same option will be available for lava once it's implemented, as well as for other tiles that can be selected for use.
+Nothing special has to be done to run the code.
+The images just need to be in the same directory as the racket file.

 Adam Update: As of right now, for the first milestone, the map generator is able to generate maps manually as well as generate basic maps with random paths.
 The path-making algorithm has been working 100% of the time.
 The next thing to do is to implement the hash table and generation algorithms for different tile types.

 ### Statement